jaclu/AOK-Filesystem-Tools/README.md

 ## What works?

-I havent fiddled with the Devuan build for almot two years, so is highly unlikely to do something meaningfull at this point in time.
-Same with `./build_fs -s` (select), also something I havent used for ages, so higly unlikely to be working.
-At some point I should do a cleanup and fix what doesnt work
+I haven't fiddled with the Devuan build for almot two years, so is highly unlikely to do something meaningful at this point in time.
+Same with `./build_fs -s` (select), also something I haven't used for ages, so highly unlikely to be working.
+At some point I should do a cleanup and fix what doesn't work

 ## Disclaimer